iterative/dvc/README.rst

 |PyPI| |PyPI Downloads| |Packages| |Brew| |Conda| |Choco| |Snap|

 |

-🚀 Check out also our new product `DataChain <https://github.com/iterative/datachain>`_ (and give it a ⭐!) if you need to version and process a large number of files.
-Contact us at support@iterative.ai to discuss commercial solutions and support for reproducibility and data management for AI.

 **Data Version Control** or **DVC** is a command line tool and `VS Code Extension`_ to help you develop reproducible machine learning projects: